Timm04/general-immersion-language-guide/docs/Definition of immersion/immersion definition.md

 These two factors make up the bottom line when choosing what to immerse in.
 How you actually choose immersion material and in what proportions these two factors should inter play will be discussed later on in # How to choose what to immerse in.
 For now I want you to take away the following.

+## Evaluating the improved native approach - Immersion

+Recalling our three criteria for a good method:

+1. **You actually acquire the language to your desired level**: Since we are consuming content (books, shows, games, videos) made by natives for natives, we learn how the language is actually used with all it's nuances, slang and cultural context.
+You end up deciding what you consume yourself so immediately you acquire functional and attrition-proof because it's tied to meaningful content you enjoy.

+2. **The time it takes you to reach your goal**: [The power of Immersion](Introduction/problematic surround immersion.md#the-power-of-immersion)

+3. **Enjoyment**: Follows from 1.
+Immersion by design requires the content you consume to be enjoyable for you.
+This creates a positive feedback loop: You enjoy the content or learning the language, which makes you consume more, which accelerates your acquisition, which allows you to enjoy even more content.

 ## Key takeaways

 - Immersion is engaging i.e immersing with material in your target language made by natives for natives.
 Basically the same things a native would consume we try to consume as well.
-Hereby we don't choose just any immersion material but material thats **comprehensible and enjoyable** for us.
+Hereby we don't choose just *any* immersion material but material thats **comprehensible and enjoyable** for us.
 What this actually means for us will be discussed in the next section.

 - Immersion also has to be done **consistently** to work.
 Just like any skill, you need to consistently use it to not forget it.